ren-education/ren-docs/docs/teacher/intro.md

 ### **AI-Powered Grading**

 -   Smart grading suggestions based on content analysis, your past markings, answer scheme
+-   The more you use our software to mark, the more the copilot learns about your style and is able to provide better suggestions
 -   Create your own snippet with simple click and drag, adding tags and comments
 -   Intelligent autocomplete based on your past comments
 -   A chat assistant that understands your students' work